isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_PERCPU_HASH.md

 This is the per-CPU variant of the [`BPF_MAP_TYPE_HASH`](BPF_MAP_TYPE_HASH.md) map type.

 This map type is a generic map type with no restrictions on the structure of the key and value.
-Hashmaps are implemented using a hash table, allowing for lookups with arbitrary keys.
+Hash-maps are implemented using a hash table, allowing for lookups with arbitrary keys.

 This per-CPU version has a separate hash map for each logical CPU.
 When accessing the map using most [helper function](../helper-function/index.md), the hash map assigned to the CPU the eBPF program is currently running on is accessed implicitly.